 Expect to Get Muddy

 The Hatfield family cemetery was one of our stops.
-It’s up a steep hill – walking only – in Omar, W. Va.
+It’s up a steep hill – walking only from the trail – in Omar, W. Va.

 His grave is marked by an obelisk worthy of a war hero of one of the USA’s many wars, from Revolutionary to Afghanistan.
 It is surrounded by the graves of family members who fought in those wars and who actually deserve a hero’s obelisk.